-Lisa is in her 33rd year as a journalist in Little Rock, AR.
+Lisa is in her 34th year as a journalist in Little Rock, AR.
 She is also a TV pitchman for home improvement clients across the country (hey, Philly and Atlanta, recognize this face?)
-She is a contributor for AY Magazine and Arkansas Money and Politics, a podcaster, a future YouTube sensation, and you can hire her for any digital project you might have.
+She is the editor-at-large for AY Magazine, a podcaster, a future YouTube sensation, the official cocktail taster at Cache Restaurant and loves to smile with her beautiful new smile thanks to Smile Dailey.
+Plus, you can hire her for any digital project you might have.
+Drop an email here: firstname.lastname@example.org.